Electronic Treasure Hunting: Search Your Unclaimed Property

 This week was going down as one of the most financially annoying weeks in history.
-A thief hacked into my checking and savings accounts over the weekend.
+A thief hacked into my bank accounts and drained my checking and savings accounts over the weekend.
 However, as I was flipping through my mail yesterday, I saw a letter from an unclaimed property investigator firm in California.
 I wish for no more bad news as I held my breath and opened the letter.
 To my surprise, it was actually good news.

 Private investigators had found old stock certificates from a company that I quit working for back in 2010.
 The stocks were in my maiden name and the last address my former employer had was my oversees APO, AP address.
 The letter explained that they would gladly retrieve my stocks for me for a finder’s fee.